 - Cook on medium-low heat for about 20 minutes, stirring frequently.

 - Mash the fruit pulp in the pot until you get the desired texture.
 Alternately, you can remove the fruit pulp and blend in a blender until smooth (do not put limes in the blender).

-- Increase the heat, stirring constantly, and bring to a rolling boil (it continues to boil as you stir).
+- Increase the heat, stirring constantly, and bring to a rolling boil (it should continue to boil as you stir).
 At this point, you should see foam forming at the top.
 Cook the jam for approximately 5 minutes.
-If you are using the temperature method to check if your jam has reached the "set" stage, use a candy thermometer; the temperature should reach 220 degrees Fahrenheit (this is the jam setting temp).
+If you are using the temperature method to check if your jam has reached the "set" stage, use a candy thermometer; the temperature should reach 220°F (this is the jam setting temp).
 Cook longer if needed.**See notes for the cold plate method to see if the jam is set (I prefer this method because I find it more accurate).